Theoistic/HCQR/README.md

 making it easy to map routes directly to handlers that implement the `IHandler` interface.
 This ensures a more clean and direct flow from request to response without any excess boilerplate.

-Heavily inspired by HCQR, but more holistic in its approch and condences the handle, response and request objects.
+Heavily inspired by CQRS, but more holistic in its approch and condences the handle, response and request objects.

 ## Features
 - Directly maps HTTP routes to command or query handlers.